Skip to content

 Sunrise from the Corniche beats every viewpoint

 Beirut's Corniche promenade faces west over the Mediterranean and north toward the Lebanon Mountains.
 At dawn, the light hits both the sea and the snow-capped mountains simultaneously — a combination virtually unique among Mediterranean cities.
-Bring a coffee from a 24-hour café (Beirut runs all night) and walk the 4.8km promenade as the fishermen set up for the morning.
+Bring a coffee from a 24-hour café and walk the 4.8km promenade as the fishermen set up for the morning.

 📸 Been to Beirut?